suzygiv/Password-Generator/README.md

    Password 'For Loop': https://drive.google.com/drive/folders/1k9bun98EICcVnRI7dNose2bwm7V42zFO

-- Finally, the user should receive a password that meets their desired criteria - the password length and if they desire numeric characters and/or special characters and/or lowercase characters and/or uppercase characters.
+- Finally, the user should receive a password that meets their desired criteria, which is the desired password length (between 8 to 128 characters) and if they desire numeric characters and/or special characters and/or lowercase characters and/or uppercase characters.

 Here is the link to my GoogleDrive for images above: https://drive.google.com/drive/folders/1k9bun98EICcVnRI7dNose2bwm7V42zFO?usp=sharing